Joseph Waeckerle: Disaster medicine

 Waeckerle has testified before the United States Congress on Domestic Preparedness issues multiple times.
 He has lectured and published extensively in the field of disaster medicine and domestic preparedness.

 His experience directing the response at the Hyatt collapse has made him a leading authority on planning the response to disasters and domestic preparedness.
 He was Official Liaison in Disaster Medicine for the American College of Emergency Physicians.
 He chaired the Task Force on Domestic Preparedness Against Weapons of Mass Destruction for the Office of Emergency Preparedness, Department of Health and Human Services.

 He was invited by the Department of Defense to participate in the Defense Science Board's Task Force on Defense Against Biological Weapons and by the Veterans Hospital Administration to serve on the Technical Advisory Committee on Domestic Preparedness.
 He served as a member of the Roundtable on Emergency Preparedness, Joint Commission on Accreditation of Health Care Organizations.

 Hyatt Regency walkway collapse

 On July 17, 1981, Waeckerle had completed an eleven-hour shift in an emergency room, and was preparing for rugby season by running eleven flights of stairs at Baptist Medical Center and was heading home when he received a telephone call from the Emergency Management Service dispatcher that "the roof had collapsed" at the Hyatt Regency hotel.
 When he arrived at the Hyatt twelve minutes after the collapse, he started examining patients outside of the hotel, when he was directed into the hotel by a paramedic and started directing the triage, establishing a makeshift morgue in a ground floor exhibition area, and directing the ambulatory patients out of the lobby area.
 Periodically, Waeckerle would whistle to silence all the rescue work to locate buried survivors.
 Some who were mortally injured but still conscious could only be given pain medicine.

-Editorial career

-Waeckerle also became very active in clinical research and publishing.
-He began to publish and was appointed as a reviewer for the Journal American College of Emergency Physicians, the official journal of American College of Emergency Physicians and University Association of Emergency Medicine.
-Over the years he served the Journal, now Annals of Emergency Medicine, as a reviewer, Editorial Board member, Section Editor, Associate Editor and was appointed Editor in Chief in 1989.
-He remained in that position until he resigned in 2002 when he became Editor Emeritus.
-He has been an active reviewer for the Journal of the American Medical Association and the New England Medical Journal and was on the editorial board of Urban Medicine, Emergindex, and The Physician and Sports Medicine.
-He has continued to do clinical research and has published extensively in the fields of Emergency Medicine, Sports Medicine and Disaster Medicine.